AbhiSundu/AbhiSundu.github.io/content/posts/bloodvials-defense.md

 In Transistor, "Eat your vegetables" meant preventing easy, 'low-resistance' strategies.
 In Bloodborne, it means keeping the player's mental game 'healthy'.

 When Bloodborne takes the reigns away from the player and says "take a break", it's almost like telling the player to "eat your vegetables".
-Bloodborne's designers know that the players who bash their heads against a boss for hours will get frustrated.
+Bloodborne's designers know that players who bash their heads against a boss for hours will get frustrated.
 In an attempt to prevent this frustration and give the player a more varied and *healthy* experience, they step in and say "you've had enough meat.
 It's time for some vegetables".
 You've died 50 times, go do something else.

-This type of forced-pacing has actually been a staple of FromSoftware games since Demon's Souls, though players knew it by a different name back then:
+Ironically, it seems like this has had the opposite effect on many players.
+That said, this type of forced-pacing has actually been a staple of FromSoftware games since Demon's Souls, though players knew it by a different name back then:
 ### The "boss runback"
 Dying in a FromSoft game sends you back to the nearest checkpoint.
 Dying to any boss in Demon's Souls up to Dark Souls 3 usually meant returning to the start of the entire level and running all the way back to the boss (taking any shortcuts you may have found).

-(insert long boss runback in a souls game, maybe dark souls 3?)

 The runback existed not just to reward players for exploring the level and finding shortcuts, but also to introduce a moment of reflection to the player.
 While running back to the boss, you're no longer actively "in combat".
 Instead, you're auto-piloting through the level, still mentally chewing on your most recent death.
 I find that I come up with the best strategies during these runbacks.
 "I should probably roll towards the boss during *that* attack.
 I can only get in 2 hits after that other attack" etc.

 At the very least, it introduces a gap in the pacing of a boss battle.
 An tough fight coupled with a tragic death makes my heart race.
 Having that small gap in-between the end of a fight and the start of the next attempt is a good 'mental reset' for me.

-(Insert image of Elden Ring stake of marika, maybe outside a tough boss)
+{{<image src="/images/stakeOfMarika.jpg">}}
+{{<imageDescription text="Image source: https://eldenring.wiki.fextralife.com/Stakes+of+Marika">}}

 In contrast, Elden Ring has "stakes of marika" that respawn you right outside the boss door.
 This almost feels like giving up on Fromsoft's part: "We get it, you hate the runback.
 You hate your vegetables.
 Fine, here's your ice cream, go nuts.".
 ## Bloodborne's intent is clear